-Low-alcohol drinks continue to rise in popularity, and non alcoholic drinks are sure to see a spike in interest for Dry January, but these virgin cocktails, or mocktails, have been around for a long time.
+Low-alcohol drinks continue to rise in popularity, and while non alcoholic drinks always see a spike in interest for Dry January, these virgin cocktails, or mocktails, have been around for a long time and taste great all year round.
 Learn about their history and how to make great non alcoholic drinks at home.

 A Brief History of Mocktails